Required Tools and Materials

-If paving a driveway, footpath, patio or any high foot traffic area, pave set is required to fill the gaps between paver, blocks and bricks to secure their positioning and eliminate movement.
+If paving a driveway, footpath, patio or any high foot traffic area, Pave Set is required to fill the gaps between pavers, blocks, and bricks to secure their positioning and eliminate movement.

-Made from a selected blend of sand, binder and gelling agents, paves does not set hard rather it gels the area between the pavers and may require maintenance in certain area over time.
+Made from a selected blend of sand, binder and gelling agents, Pave Set does not set hard; rather, it gels the area between the pavers and may require maintenance in certain areas over time.

 Before using Pave Set

-- If rain is forecast within 3 days of application
+- If rain is forecast within three days of application

-- If high winds are expected within 3 days of application
+- If high winds are expected within three days of application

 - On pavers that are not on a well-drained sub-base